-21 There should be a formal and rigorous annual evaluation of the performance of the board, its committees, the chair and individual directors.
-The chair should consider having a regular externally facilitated board evaluation.
+21. There should be a formal and rigorous annual review of the performance of the board, its committees, the chair and individual directors.
+The chair should commission a regular externally facilitated board performance review.
 In FTSE 350 companies this should happen at least every three years.
-The external evaluator should be identified in the annual report and a statement made about any other connection it has with the company or individual directors.
+The external reviewer should be identified in the annual report and a statement made about any other connection it has with the company or individual directors.

-While the July 2018 Code does not specify how frequently non-FTSE 350 companies should have an externally facilitated evaluation, it does for the first time encourage the chair of such companies to consider having these regularly.
+While the Code does not specify how frequently non-FTSE 350 companies should have an externally facilitated evaluation, it does encourage the chair of such companies to consider having these regularly.